Lily Pérez: Early life and career

-She was the victim of a Neo-Nazi attack in Viña del Mar in 2010, escaping without serious injuries.

-In March 2011, she suffered an attack of viral trigeminal neuralgia, which caused temporary facial paralysis.
-She received treatment at the Clínica Alemana de Santiago.

 Political career

 Councilor

 In 1992, Pérez was elected councilor for La Florida.
 During her four-year term, together with the mayors of Las Condes (Joaquín Lavín) and Santiago (Jaime Ravinet), she founded the Chilean Association of Municipalities, becoming its first vice president.
 In 1993, she joined the Renovación Nacional (RN) party, and became part of its political commission.
 She was the party's president of mayors and councilors until 1996.
 In 1996, she presented herself as a candidate for mayor or La Florida, but was not elected, and resigned as a councilor.

 Deputy

 Pérez was presented as a candidate for the Chamber of Deputies in the 1997 parliamentary election, for District 26, corresponding to the commune of La Florida.
 During her tenure, she was a member of the permanent commissions of interior government, regionalization, planning and social development, housing and urban development, and family.
 She also participated in the investigative commission of Casas Copeva, social housing located in the Puente Alto commune supplied by the Ministry of Housing and Urbanism (Minvu) that had serious construction problems.

 She was reelected handily in the 2001 parliamentary election.
 On that occasion, she was a member of the permanent commissions of national defense, housing and urban development, foreign relations, interparliamentary affairs, and Latin American integration.
 She was also part of the special commission on actions by public officials in the "Matute Johns Case".

 In 2005, Pérez was a candidate for senator for the Santiago Oriente constituency in that year's parliamentary election, but did not win a seat.
 In 2006, she was elected secretary general of RN, a position she held until the end of 2008, being replaced by Bruno Baranda.

 On 2 October 2008, she became a deputy for District 38 for 16 months, replacing the late Pedro Álvarez-Salamanca.
 This time, she represented the Maule Region.
 During her tenure, she participated in the permanent commission on human rights, nationality, and citizenship.